WAS - ADD

 • Which aircraft models fly most regularly from Washington, D.C. to Addis Ababa?

-The Airbus A350-1000 is the aircraft model that flies most regularly on the Washington, D.C. to Addis Ababa flight route.
+The Airbus A350-900 is the aircraft model that flies most regularly on the Washington, D.C. to Addis Ababa flight route.

 • Which airline alliances offer flights from Washington, D.C. to Addis Ababa?

-Star Alliance is the only airline alliance operating flights between Washington, D.C. and Addis Ababa.
+oneworld, SkyTeam, and Star Alliance are the airline alliances operating flights between Washington, D.C. and Addis Ababa, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from Washington, D.C. to Addis Ababa?